Intel acquires Canadian IT security firm PasswordBox

 Earlier this year, Intel rebranded security software maker McAfee Inc, which it acquired for about $7.7 billion in 2011, as Intel Security Group.

-The tech security company’s co-founder and Chief Executive Daniel Robichaud said his goal is to get to a billion users.

-“We’ve grown really fast in the last 18 months faster than Dropbox and Evernote when they started, and teaming with Intel is our way of getting faster to a billion users,” said Robichaud in a phone interview, referring to other currently popular app-based service providers.

-PasswordBox last year secured $6 million in a Series A venture funding round led by OMERS Ventures, the venture capital arm of Ontario Municipal Employees Retirement System, one of Canada’s largest pension funds with over C$65 billion ($57.40 billion) in net assets.
+The tech start-up last year secured $6 million in a Series A venture funding round led by the OMERS Ventures.

-“I think the speed of the transaction in this case speaks to the size of the market opportunity,” said Damien Steel, who is a director at OMERS Ventures and on the PasswordBox board.

-Steel noted that very few start-ups typically get bought out by a big industry player this early in their lifecycle.

 Intel’s acquisition of PasswordBox is effective immediately and all 48 employees of the start-up are now a part of the Intel Security Group.